Riyazsayyad/DSA/README.md

-## If you are from Crio you can find solutions in src --> Crio --> DSA..
+## :wave: Hi, If you are from Crio you can find solutions in src --> Crio --> DSA..